VIVF0/marvel_api/README.md

 - `app/src`: This directory holds the class files that structure the objects retrieved from the Marvel API.

-- `app/data`: Here, you'll find JSON and XSLM files containing the data of various objects retrieved from the Marvel API.
+- `app/data`: Here, you'll find JSON and XLSX files containing the data of various objects retrieved from the Marvel API.

 - `app/main.py`: This file serves as the entry point for the Flask app.
 Running this file initializes the solution and makes it accessible through defined routes.